hygnic/Gispot/README.md

-# GisCat
+# Gispot
-just a draft
-studying and make progress
+base on ArcPy and Tkinter